adamfowleruk/mljs/planning.md

  - DONE BUG: Search sort widget showing [Object: object] instead of name in drop down
  - DONE BUG: Widgets: Search results.
 Plain text parsing error.
  - DONE: Widgets: Data explorer widget shows "Loading..." when attempting to draw a link to an entity that already exists in the visible graph.
 Should just draw an arrow.
- - Widgets: Data explorer widget: Need to ensure arrows are drawn behind boxes z-order
+ - ?
+Widgets: Data explorer widget: Need to ensure arrows are drawn behind boxes z-order
- - Widgets: Data explorer widget: Need to set end points for existing boxes to edge most in line with startpoint to centre of box, but finishing outside the box
+ - ?
+Widgets: Data explorer widget: Need to set end points for existing boxes to edge most in line with startpoint to centre of box, but finishing outside the box
  - DONE BUG: Widgets: Data explorer widget shows extra two boxes when drawing Wendy (Doesn't remove original link boxes when redrawing?)
- - Widgets: Give the data explorer the same document title heuristics as the search results widget.
+ - ?
+Widgets: Give the data explorer the same document title heuristics as the search results widget.
 (E.g. XHTML title element value)
  - Widgets: Add a view document link to the data explorer when rendering a document node (Links to different app URL)
  - Core: searchcontext - support qtext for combined query when searchbar is contributing information to a structured query (rather than a term query as now)
  - DONE Widgets: Tag cloud - add hover over text to include frequency of result
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Main edit page framework
-   - DONE Layout rendering in edit mode
+   - IN PROGRESS Layout rendering in edit mode
+    - DONE Render layout
+    - Render widget configs within layout
-   - saving previous tab settings on switching tabs
+   - IN PROGRESS saving previous tab settings on switching tabs
+    - DONE page settings
+    - actions
-   - IN PROGRESS Page (configuration) settings
+   - DONE Page (configuration) settings
     - DONE Get workplace rest extension and wrapper
     - DONE Save workplace rest extension and wrapper
     - DONE Workplace config JSON format - including 'shared' flag, title, description
-    - visuals (drop downs)
+    - DONE visuals (drop downs)
+    - DEFERRED no way to search for shared yet anyway: shared checkbox
    - Widgets settings
     - Widget toolbox
     - Laying out widget positions within page Layout